Teen Climbing Camp

 • Communicate clearly and effectively

 WHAT WILL WE BE DOING?
 The daily camp agenda is not predetermined, and will remain flexible based on interests and weather.
-Student can expect to engage in:
+Students can expect to engage in:

 • Camp Setup & Breakdown: tents, sleeping gear, shared spaces, campfires, defending against adverse weather and raccoons(!)